Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 $ ffmpeg -i 'audio.mp4' -i 'video.mp4' -c:a aac -c:v libx265 -preset slow 'output.mp4'
 ```

-Overall, FFmpeg is a very powerful tool, and it's not limited to just muxing — you can use it to trim or resize videos, inject subtitles, and perform a variety of other operations that can be useful when working with YouTube content.
+Overall, FFmpeg is a very powerful tool, and it's not limited to just muxing — you can use it to trim or resize videos, add custom metadata, inject subtitles, and perform a variety of other operations that can be useful when working with YouTube content.
 As a command-line application, it also lends itself extremely well to automation, making it easy to integrate as part of a larger workflow.

 ## Summary